stefanclaas/d2h/README.md

 # d2h
-Convert a long integers string in a file to long hex strings and vice versa.
+Convert a long decimal string to long hex strings and vice versa.